Strategies to rapidly scale your voice services without spending big

 This means supporting the same standards and codecs around which your platform is built, in addition to compatibility with any CPaaS, SBC or PBX you might be using.

-Documentation detailing how to perform these integrations is also crucial, as is a free trial to be able to test it out before committing to a contract.
+Documentation detailing how to perform these integrations is also crucial, as is a trial to be able to test it out before committing to a contract.

 Going one step further, identifying a provider that will give you direct access to the pre-sales technical support you need to fully onboard is crucial to ensuring you are in a position to start making money in a new territory as quickly as possible.